Components of the Intelligence Services module

 - Tika (e.g. docx to plain text)

 - AI Transform Engine (e.g. extracts data from images, such as png, jpeg, gif & tiff, and text from various file types such as pdf, docx, xlsx, pptx, etc.).
 Note that Comprehend can't process images directly, so the rendition is produced by using multi-step transforms.
 For example, Textract gets the text from an image, that can then be processed by Comprehend.
-For a list of supported transformations, see ai-routes.yaml (included in the Intelligence Services distribution zip).
+For a list of supported transformations, see ai-pipeline-routes.json (included in the Intelligence Services distribution zip).
 The data extracted by the AI Engine is saved as AI aspects in the original source file.

 - Shared File Store: This is used as temporary storage for the original source file (stored by the repository), intermediate files for multi-step transforms, and the final transformed target file.
 The target file is retrieved by the repository after it's been processed by one or more of the Transform Engines.